shriya-hireholi/dataproblem-ipl/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-All the images and their respective tables of the plotted charts can be found in images and tables folder
+All the images of the plotted charts can be found in images folder

 Last Step, run the .py file.